ekeilty17/ekeilty17.github.io/_posts/2022-04-21-the-pell-equation.md

 <br>

 Let's do an example using $$\sqrt{3}$$.
-The truncated continued fraction and it's reduced fraction form is the following
+The truncated continued fraction and its reduced fraction form is the following

 $$ \sqrt{3} = 3 + \frac{1}{1 + \frac{1}{2 + (\sqrt{3} - 1)}} \quad\rightarrow\quad 1 + \frac{1}{1 + 0} = \frac{2}{1} $$